Company Name – Sona BLW Precision Forgings Ltd (Sona Comstar)

 3. What is my view on company valuation?

-Company share price has given blockbuster returns (~100%) since listing at INR 361.
-However, it has seen a 15% correction from 52 week high in the past 2 weeks.
+Company share price has given blockbuster returns since listing at INR 361 with peaking at INR 820 in mid-December 2021.
+However, it has seen a ~30% correction from then.

-Sona Comstar trades at a P/E (TTM) of 206 vs Minda Industries at multiple of 95 vs Bharat Forge at a multiple of 47.
-Long-term average P/E (TTM) multiple of Minda Industries and Bharat Forge is around 30x.
+Sona Comstar trades at a P/E (TTM) of 93x vs Minda Industries at 76x and Motherson Sumi at 62x.
+The long-term average P/E (TTM) multiple of Minda Industries and Motherson Sumi is around 30x.

-Inside India, it faces stiff competition with rivals such as Bharat Forge, Motherson Sumi, Minda Industries and other emerging startups.
-Bharat Forge & Minda Industries were valued at EV/EBITDA (TTM) 35x & 20x respectively vs Sona Comstar’s EV/EBITDA of 130x.
+Inside India, it faces stiff competition from rivals such as Tata Autocomp (unlisted), Motherson Sumi, Minda Industries, and other emerging startups. and Motherson Sumi & Minda Industries were valued at EV/EBITDA (TTM) 12x & 29x respectively vs Sona Comstar’s EV/EBITDA of 56x.

-Sona Comstar is overvalued on every parameter & hence investors should use extreme caution investing at current levels.
+Sona Comstar is overvalued on every parameter & hence investors should use extreme caution investing at current levels even though it is an excellent long-term story.
 The current order book & future profits seem to be already priced into the stock.

 4. What are the risks to the investment analysis?